ArxDraco007/straightkeyboard/README.md

 It is also a very fun project to make, and it is also very cool to have your own custom keyboard.

 ## Description
-Full-size mechanical keyboard, custom PCB built around an ESP32-S3.
-6x17 switch matrix, BLE only.
-No wired HID since the WROOM-1 doesn't do native USB.
-Two-piece case, red top shell over a blue base, designed in Fusion 360 and printed to match hole-for-hole with the PCB mounting points.
-Standard bottom row, no ISO enter, full nav cluster on the right.
-Running KMK on the firmware side.
+This keyboard is a full-size mechanical keyboard.
+This has a custom PCB built around an ESP32-S3 WROOM.
+It contains a 6x17 switch matrix.
+It is a  two-piece case, red top shell over a blue base, designed in Fusion 360 and printed to match hole-for-hole with the PCB mounting points.
+It is running KMK on the firmware side.

 ## Pictures -
 The Schematic